-In 2018, 1 in 10 Montanans, including approximately 37,000 kids (1 in 6) lived in food insecure homes.
+In 2020, 1 in 12 Montanans, including approximately 31,000 kids (1 in 7) lived in food insecure homes.
 Food insecure households are not necessarily food insecure all the time, but rather food insecurity may reflect a household's need to make trade-offs between important basic necessities, such as housing or medical bills, and purchasing nutritious foods.
-Fortunately, the level of food insecurity for both children and other individuals in the state of Montana has been decreasing since numbers peaked following the Great Recession.
+Fortunately, the level of food insecurity in the state of Montana has been decreasing since numbers peaked following the Great Recession.
+Food insecurity even decreased from 2019 to the challenging year of 2020, largely due to enormous and unprecedented public and private responses to the initial Covid-19 crisis.
+However, that decrease was not equally distributed across racial and ethnic differences: available data indicates that food insecurity actually increased between 2019 and 2020 in Montana's Latino population.
+Now, Montana is seeing a surging need for food assistance, as Montanans face high costs and need for food.